 All About Dog Food

-Ralphie• a year ago
+Ralphie• 3 years ago

 Many thanks for posting Ralphie.
 Do you know what artificial flavours they use?
 And where did you find the information?
 Thanks again